ChristosHadjichristofi/SaaS77-NTUA/README.md

 We make sure to store how many events each Service received and parsed, so as when the service/subscriber (re)starts to make a GET request on the **/events/:id** endpoint of the Event Bus.
 The **/events/:id** endpoint simply returns all the Events of id greated than the requested param **id** Also this task is performed asynchronously because the lost Events that the service eventually receives will be posted on its database (if needed) by using the async functions of the **Sequelize ORM**.

+### Securing our Microservices Architecture Project
+We decided that our MSA Project had to be protected, so as only the Front End that was developed by us could communicate with the services.
+To make this happen we made a custom Header, in which we have a SECRET-WORD that exists in the .env variables.
+This word is been encrypted with a specific algorithm, and is set as value of the custom Header.
+So when a service receives a request, it first searches for the specific custom header.
+It decodes its value and tries to match it with the SECRET-WORD that has also stored in the .env variables.
+If it matches the request continues through the service, else it gets a **401 status code**.
+Also the service that sent the request must always have the custom header set, or else will receive a **401 status code**.

+# Deployment
+The deployment was done using Heroku.
+MVC Project was deployed as one Application, while Microservices Project was deployed as 8 different Applications